justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 # 1. Lets Start!
 With Creating a File
-We have to add Thai glpyhs into the file (glyphs with its unicode).
+We have to add Thai glpyhs into the file!
 There are two ways of doing this in Glyphs 3:

 1.1 First opening Glyphs App, there will be a window showing different scripts for you to choose which script you want to develop, then select Thai and say _YES_ to _Prepare glyphs_